UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Paid-For_Resources/Purchasing_in_Myriad.md

 # Purchasing in Myriad

-!!! important "Feb 2023: We cannot buy any nodes in Myriad for the foreseeable future."
+!!! important "Sept 2023: We cannot buy any nodes or add paid time in Myriad for the time being."
-    We may be able to add nodes to an upcoming on-premise cloud/container-based platform intended for interactive workloads with graphical user interfaces.
-Please contact rc-support@ucl.ac.uk
+    This is because we have no more space in the datacentre to add new hardware, which is needed for priority access/Gold as well as dedicated node purchases.

+    Please raise your requests with rc-support@ucl.ac.uk but be aware that we cannot confirm our ability to fulfill them until we know what future space we will have available.

 Researchers may purchase additional resources to be used as part of the [Myriad](../Clusters/Myriad.md) High Performance Computing cluster if the free service does not meet their needs.
 These resources can be made available in one of two ways: